Associate Professor

 Women's Spirituality

-Alka Arora, PhD has a doctorate in Women Studies from the University of Washington and a bachelor’s degree in Mathematics from the University of Southern California.
-She has been teaching in the Women’s Spirituality program at CIIS since 2011.
-She also served as the department chair from 2012-2016, during which time she developed the MA program in Women, Gender, Spirituality, and Social Justice.
+Alka Arora, Ph.D. has a doctorate in Women Studies from the University of Washington and a bachelor’s degree in Mathematics from the University of Southern California.
+She joined the Women’s Spirituality program at CIIS in 2011 and helped develop the MA program in Women, Gender, Spirituality, and Social Justice.

 Dr. Arora’s scholarship is focused on three interrelated areas of inquiry: feminist spiritual activism, vegan ecofeminism, and transformative pedagogy and leadership.
 She uses what she calls an integral feminist pedagogy in her teaching, inviting students to see social justice work as a form of sacred praxis.
 She also advocates for nonhuman animal lives in her teaching and research, and has been a committed vegan since 2013.
 Her courses at CIIS include “Spiritual Activism,” “Animal Ethics,” “Conscious Leadership Among Women,” and “Teaching to Transform: Liberatory Feminist Pedagogies.”